tgherzog/apidocs/API_Metadata.md

 <wb:concept id="Country">
 ```

 **Metatype:** Retrieves the types of Metadata available.
-Meta types belong to Concept; each concept may have one or more Metatypes.
+Metatypes belong to Concepts; each concept may have one or more Metatypes.

 Examples: Region, Income Group, Periodicity, Source, etc.